sultanrosh/PWM-Generator/README.md

 - If you shift fewer than 8 times and then load, the value is incomplete
 - Therefore, timing is critical and must align with design expectations

+### Aha 5: Bit Indexing in Verilog Is Not the Same as "Left to Right"
+One of the key realizations during this project came from debugging why the PWM duty cycle was being incorrectly latched.

+At first, the testbench was feeding in the serial data using the loop:

+for (i = 0; i < 8; i = i + 1)
+  S_in = byte_to_shift[i];

+This loop fed i = 0 as the first bit, which was assumed to be the MSB — the "beginning" of the number.
+But in Verilog, byte_to_shift[0] is the least significant bit (LSB).

+That meant the design was actually receiving the bits in reverse order from what it expected.

+The hardware itself was functioning correctly: the shift register shifted left and inserted new bits at the LSB position — a process that requires the MSB to be fed first.
+But the testbench was feeding the LSB first, which led to the final value being reversed (e.g., expecting 0x8C but loading 0x31).

+This uncovered a core concept of hardware design:

+In Verilog, index 0 always refers to the LSB, not the leftmost bit.
+Bit index corresponds to bit significance — not sequence position.

+Fix:
+The testbench was corrected to feed MSB first by reversing the loop:

+for (i = 7; i >= 0; i = i - 1)
+  S_in = byte_to_shift[i];

+This aligned the testbench logic with the design’s shifting behavior and resolved the mismatch between simulated input and hardware expectations.

 ---

 ## Debugging Log and Design Evolution